The Power of Innovation Squads

 Designer

-• Conducting user research to understand pain points.
+• Conducting user research.

-• Testing designs with real users for feedback.
+• Testing designs with real users.

 Developer

-• Writing code for new features or products.
+• Writing code for new features.

-• Conducting unit tests and debugging issues.
+• Conducting unit tests and debugging.

-• Ensuring scalability and performance of solutions.
+• Ensuring scalability and performance.

 Business Analyst